moehaemad/Personal-Website/README.md

 ---

-Hosting on AWS EC2 Elastic Beanstalk instance with a Relational Database Integration (AWS RDS PostGres).
+Hosting on AWS EC2 Elastic Beanstalk instance with a Relational Database Integration (AWS RDS PostgreSQL) using an NGINX configured proxy server.

->note: the main page is a static website itself but projects included within it require node.js and a database.
+>note: this page sends emails to and between one email in the configuration and will not go anywhere else.